-Bliss vs. Asuka would be an entertaining match, even if it wouldn't be as good as Bayley and Banks going toe-to-toe with the undefeated star.
+Bliss vs. Asuka would be an entertaining match, even if it wouldn't be as good as Bayley or Banks going toe-to-toe with the undefeated star.
 Bliss' strength is the vocal side of the game, which would be huge en route to WrestleMania as Asuka's English language skills are limited.

 WWE teased this collision, too, when Asuka first announced she was entering the Royal Rumble.
 The two faced off then and in a Jan.
 1 bout where both seemed to be holding back, saving their best fight for a bigger stage.